nikitap17/RadTMSR/Supplementary Materials/topic_modeling.md

 <br>

-As the highest average silhouette value was achieved for the 2 clusters solution, silhouette values were further examined for both clusters individually (<strong>Figure 4</strong>).
-Eventually, all silhouette scores were close to 0 and < .26, indicating no strong structures of potential clusters and thus no potentially strong subcorpora.
+As the highest average silhouette value was observed for the two-cluster solution, we further examined the silhouette values for each cluster individually (<strong>Figure 4</strong>).
+All silhouette scores were close to 0 and below .26, indicating an absence of cluster structures and, therefore, no evidence for meaningful subcorpora within the dataset.

 <div class="figure">